 Employee contracts

-Employee contracts stipulate the conditions under which the employees work, such as their working hours, the number of hours worked per month, week, or day, and the amount of time that must occur between scheduled shifts.
+Employee contracts stipulate the conditions under which the employees work, such as their working hours, the number of hours worked, the amount of time that must occur between scheduled shifts, and how on call shifts are managed.

 Different groups of employees have different contracts, for instance, full-time employees may expect to work no more than 5 eight-hour shifts per week, while part-time employees might work 3 shifts per week.

-This guide explains how to manage employee contracts with the following examples:
+This guide explains how to manage employee contract period rules with the following examples:

 Prerequisites